Women in the Victorian era: Maternal Imagination

+The concept of maternal imagination had existed since the ancient Greeks and was later explained biblically through the story of Jacob.
+It was the idea that women's thoughts were powerful enough to impact the development of their fetus.
+The effects ranged from deforming the babies physical appearance to their mental ability.
+In 1859 Seth Pancoast wrote The Ladies Medical Guide which described numerous first hand accounts of women encountering animals or different experiences that ultimately influenced the development of the child.
+Pancoast also encouraged women to take good care of themselves by exercising, looking at beautiful things, and enjoying quality company.
+Other's cautioned against drinking or behaving degenerately to prevent children from being idiotic or having other developmental abnormalities.
+Husband's were partially responsible for the development of their children.
+They were encouraged to treat their wives well and indulge them to prevent them from getting upset and deforming their fetus.

+Fetal specimens

+Wilhelm His collected and researched foetal specimens to better understand their development.
+Physicians and midwives were encouraged to sift through the remains of miscarriages and bring them to him.
+Some foetuses were used for cross sections while others were preserved as wet specimens and displayed in collections.
+As midwives were replaced by physicians, it became common for them to try to study their patient's foetuses in return for their services.
+Some physicians would offer money to preserve stillborn infants and in one instance a physician offered the family the ability to visit their preserved infant whenever they wanted.

 Sexuality

-Prostitution and Medicine
+Prostitution and medicine

 Prostitution was a social concern in the Victorian era relating to sexuality, morality, class, and medicine.
 In Victorian discourse, the term "prostitute" typically refers to lower class women engaged in sexual promiscuity while the term "fallen woman" typically refers to sexually promiscuous women of the middle class.

-Dr. William Acton's work encapsulates how restrictive beliefs of morality restrained sexual agency and contributed to the creation of gendered hierarchies in Victorian England.
+Dr William Acton's work encapsulates how restrictive beliefs of morality restrained sexual agency and contributed to the creation of gendered hierarchies in Victorian England.
 The impact of Acton's medical doctrine is reflected in institutions such as the London Lock Hospital and Lock Asylum and legislation such as the Contagious Diseases Acts of 1864, 1866, and 1869.

 London Lock Hospital and Lock Asylum

-The first lock hospital was established in England by William Bromfield in 1747 as a charitable institution to cure the physical aspects of sexually transmitted diseases attributed to prostitution.
-The London Lock Hospital treated men and women afflicted with sexually transmitted diseases, although only women were treated in the Lock Asylum.The historian María Isabel Romero Ruiz analyzes the difference between the Lock hospital and the Lock asylum in relation to the physical treatment of those afflicted (in hospitals) and the mental treatment of sexual promiscuity.
+The first lock hospital was established in England by William Bromfeild in 1747 as a charitable institution to cure the physical aspects of sexually transmitted diseases attributed to prostitution.
+The London Lock Hospital treated men and women afflicted with sexually transmitted diseases, although only women were treated in the Lock Asylum.
+The historian María Isabel Romero Ruiz analyses the difference between the Lock hospital and the Lock asylum in relation to the physical treatment of those afflicted (in hospitals) and the mental treatment of sexual promiscuity.